2004 United States Senate election in Illinois: Obama vs. Keyes

-The Illinois Republican State Central Committee chose former diplomat Alan Keyes to replace Ryan as the Republican candidate after former governor Jim Edgar, Topinka, and former Chicago Bears head coach Mike Ditka declined to run.
-Farm broadcaster Orion Samuelson was prepared to accept the nomination but was forced to abandon those plans under a doctor's orders.
-Keyes, a conservative Republican, faced an uphill battle.
-First, as a native of Maryland, he had almost no ties to Illinois.
-Second, he had an unsuccessful electoral track record, losing two races for U.S. Senate in Maryland by landslides and making unsuccessful bids for the Republican presidential nomination in 1996 and 2000.
-Third, Keyes's lack of electoral momentum enabled Obama to focus on campaigning in more conservative downstate regions, an unusual move for an Illinois Democrat.

-Media lambasted Keyes for what they considered his parachute candidacy.
-The Chicago Tribune published a scathing editorial, calling him "[t]he GOP's rent-a-senator" and sarcastically listing basic facts about local geography for a candidate they suspected had no familiarity with the area: "Keyes may have noticed a large body of water as he flew into O'Hare.
+Over the next month, Edgar, Topinka, and former Chicago Bears head coach Mike Ditka all declined to run.
+Orion Samuelson was prepared to accept the nomination but abandoned those plans under a doctor's orders.
+Eventually, the Republican state committee settled on Alan Keyes, a former State Department official who had lost two earlier bids for U.S. Senate in his home state of Maryland and two bids for the Republican nomination for president in 1996 and 2000.
+Although Keyes was nationally known, he had few ties to Illinois, an unsuccessful electoral track record, and no momentum in the race.
+The local and national media lambasted Keyes for his parachute candidacy.
+The Chicago Tribune published a scathing editorial, calling Keyes a "rent-a-senator" and sarcastically spelling out local geography for a candidate they suspected had no familiarity with the area: "Keyes may have noticed a large body of water as he flew into O'Hare.
 That is called Lake Michigan.
 It's large.
 It's wide.
 It's deep.
 And we'll spoil the surprise: You can't even see across it."
-In a similar vein, The New York Times published an editorial decrying "the rank hypocrisy", recalling that four years earlier, Keyes had attacked Hillary Clinton for establishing residency in New York for the first time only two months before announcing her U.S. Senate candidacy in that state.
-Keyes attacked Barack Obama for voting against a bill that would have outlawed a form of late-term abortion.
+The New York Times published an editorial decrying Keyes's "rank hypocrisy", recalling that four years earlier, he had attacked Hillary Clinton for establishing residency in New York only two months before announcing her own U.S. Senate campaign in that state.

-Race became an issue in the contest between the two black candidates when Keyes claimed that he, not Obama, was the true "African-American".
-The black voters of Illinois voted 92% for Obama.

-Obama ran the most successful Senate campaign in 2004, and was so far ahead in polls that he soon began to campaign outside of Illinois in support of other Democratic candidates.
-He gave large sums of campaign funds to other candidates and the Democratic Senatorial Campaign Committee and sent many of his volunteers to work on other races, including that of eventual three-term Congresswoman Melissa Bean who defeated then-Congressman Phil Crane in that year's election.
 Obama and Keyes differed on many issues including school vouchers and tax cuts, both of which Keyes supported and Obama opposed.
+Keyes attacked Obama for voting against a bill that would have outlawed a form of late-term abortion.
+Race became an issue in the contest when Keyes claimed that he was the true "African-American" in the race.
+(Ultimately, 92 percent of Black voters in Illinois would vote for Obama.)

+Obama largely ignored Keyes, leveraging his huge lead in polls to campaign outside of Illinois in support of other Democratic candidates, transfer large sums of campaign funds to other candidates and the Democratic Senatorial Campaign Committee, and sending many of his volunteers to work on other races, including that of Melissa Bean, who ultimately defeated longtime incumbent Phil Crane in the Chicago suburbs.

+Campaign spending

+The gap in spending by the two campaigns–$14,244,768 by Obama, and $2,545,325 by Keyes–was among the largest in United States Senate history in both absolute and relative terms.